achall9/fe-interview/README.md

 9. @mentions should be bold and have a light colored background.

+10. The application should look decent on mobile devices.

 ### Technical Considerations

 1. Must use react with hooks